1991 Miami Hurricanes football team

 The 1991 Miami Hurricanes football team represented the University of Miami during the 1991 NCAA Division I-A football season.
 It was the Hurricanes' 66th season of football and first as a member of the Big East Conference.
 The Hurricanes were led by third-year head coach Dennis Erickson and played their home games at the Orange Bowl.
 They finished the season 12–0 overall and 2–0 in the Big East while playing a partial conference schedule.
 They were invited to the Orange Bowl where they defeated Nebraska, 22–0.
-The Hurricanes were named as national champions by the AP Poll, the program's fourth national championship.
-The Washington Huskies, who also finished 12–0 overall, were named as champions by the Coaches Poll.
+The Hurricanes were named as national champions by the AP poll, the program's fourth national championship.
+Washington, who also finished 12–0 overall, were named as champions by the Coaches Poll.